-- Our aim is to help develop your confidence to remain independent in your own home.
+Our aim is to help develop your confidence to remain independent in your own home.
 Please see below for details on the services we offer.

 Tailor-made to meet individual needs, personal care and rehabilitation support, meal preparation, we can shop for you, deal with chores in the home, support with taking medication, help to get out and about to socialise or attend hospital or G.P. visits.

-This is always a difficult stressful time within families, we understand and appreciate the needs of people who are struggling to cope with a long-term illness, we will help you through the maze of how this can be delivered and financed.
+This is always a difficult, stressful time within families.
+We understand and appreciate the needs of people who are struggling to cope with a long-term illness, we will help you through the maze of how care can be delivered and financed.
 Your care is our concern, we will organise and recognise how you wish to receive your support from our highly qualified caring staff with a tailor-made care plan, which is flexible to meet your needs.

-Crossroads has for many years support people and their carers at the end of their life.
+Crossroads has for many years supported people – and their carers – at the end of their life.
 Our staff are renowned for providing the highest quality of care which is truly person-centered.

-Or organisation is now a valued partner of “Connective Palliative Care” team providing holistic care in conjunction with Sandwell and West Birmingham Hospital Trust, John Taylor Hospice, St Mary’s Hospice, and Age Concern.
+Our organisation is a valued partner of the Connected Palliative Care team providing holistic care in conjunction with Sandwell and West Birmingham Hospital Trust, John Taylor Hospice, St Mary’s Hospice, and Age Concern.
 Our staff work alongside the clinical staff during the day time and during the night providing a service of urgent response.

-In addition, our role within the partnership is to provide free respite during the day and night as required.
-We are able to take referrals from anyone and will direct your enquiry through to our Palliative Hub team who will make formal arrangements through our systems to provide you with the break that you need at this very stressful and difficult time.
+In addition, our role within the partnership is to provide free respite as required.
+We are able to take referrals from anyone who lives in Sandwell and will direct your enquiry through to our Palliative Hub team who will make formal arrangements through our systems to provide you with the break that you need at this very stressful and difficult time.